SUNDAY 30 NOVEMBER 2025

 2.00pm:

-Christmas Concert with tenor Bradley Cooper
+Christmas Concert with tenor Brad Cooper

 and pianist Thomas Victor Johnson